Bordered Floer homology for manifolds with torus boundary via immersed curves: Decorated immersed curves as type D structures

 \section{Decorated immersed curves as type D structures}

 The previous section shows how an extended type D structure over $\AlgExt$ can be interpreted as a collection of immersed curves decorated by local systems in the marked torus $T$.
 The goal of this section is to show that this in fact gives a bijection between the set of homotopy equivalence classes of extendable type D structures and the set of decorated immersed multicurves in the marked torus.
-Moreover, we show that the pairing on extendable type D structures coming from the box tensor product corresponds to a geometric pairing of decorated immersed curves.
+Moreover, we show that the pairing on extendable type D structures coming from the box tensor product is given by the intersection Floer homology of the corresponding curves.